-This course provides practical welding experience and knowledge for students wanting to gain an in-depth understanding of both the FCAW-S and FCAW-G processes and use them to make fillet and groove welds in the vertical and overhead positions in steel and stainless steel.
+This course provides practical welding experience and knowledge for students wanting to gain an in-depth understanding of the GMAW (MIG/MAG) process and use it, and variations of it, to make fillet and groove welds in the vertical and overhead positions in steel, stainless steel and aluminum.
 This course will provide a pathway for employment in a welding field and for welding certification.